English food tastes & textures vocabulary part 1 exercise

 Click to see more food & drink vocabulary exercises

-Below is a definition/description of each of the taste and texture adjectives in bold from the above text.
-Now fill in the blanks with one of these words in bold.
-Only use one adjective once and write it as it is in the text.
+Below is a definition/description of each of the words/phrases in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these words/phrases in bold.
+Only use one word/phrase once and write it as it is in the text.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. Food that is cooked with a lot of oil or fat, is often